m-weigand/ccd_tools/CITATION.rst

 If you use the CCD-Tools for work, please cite as:

 Weigand, M. & Kemna, A., 2016.
-Debye decomposition of time-lapse spec- tral induced polarisation data, Comput.
+Debye decomposition of time-lapse spectral induced polarisation data, Comput.
 Geosci., 86, 34–45, doi:10.1016/j.cageo.2015.09.021, (`Download PDF at`
 <https://doi.org/10.1016/j.cageo.2015.09.021>).